We care about your baby’s safety

 - Rolling is a sign to stop swaddling.

-- Swaddling should always be done with baby laying on his/her back & per your Pediatrician’s recommended guidelines.
+- Swaddling should always be done with baby laying on his/her back & per Pediatrician’s recommended guidelines.

 - Woombie products are made in an Eco Friendly fashion which does not cause harm to your baby or the environment.
 Organic and natural products are used whenever possible to maintain the health of your baby.